MattAyoola/QAWorks-Technical-Test/README.md

-Launch the Project
-Please run the test using Test Explorer
+Launch the Project then run the test using Test Explorer